 How to Get Into University of Minnesota: Introduction

 So you want to know how to get into University of Minnesota-Twin Cities, one of the largest public universities in America.
-(Nearly 52,000 students currently enrolled, according to U.S. News and World Report!)
+(Over 50,000 students currently enrolled, according to the University of Minnesota’s own official stats!)

 This is a good choice, and certainly a popular one.
 To start you on your U of M application journey, let’s look at the basic University of Minnesota admissions stats.
 Below is a quick snapshot of University of Minnesota SAT scores, University of Minnesota ACT scores, and a few other University of Minnesota admissions “vital statistics.”

 Statistics for Middle 50% of Accepted Students at the University of Minnesota

 - University of Minnesota ACT Scores: 27-32